rovercode/rovercode/README.md

 Then, still on your development PC, head to rovercode.com and connect to your "rover" (your PC running the service).

 ### Creating Your .env
 First, create a rovercode.com account [here](https://rovercode.com/accounts/signup/).
 Then, navigate to the "My Rovers" section and create a new rover.
 Once it is created, click the "Download Credentials" button at the bottom of the rover's detail page.
-Save the credentials file as `.env` in the same directory as this README.
+The file will download as something like `rovercode_yourrovername.env`.
+Rename the file as only `.env` (nothing before the dot) and save it in the same directory as this README.

-## Play and Contribute
-rovercode is usable now, but we have lots of great features left to be added.
-Check out the [contributing instructions](https://contributor-docs.rovercode.com) then head over to the feature tracker to see if there's something fun to contribute.

 ## Testing
 Run the tests like this: